Gravitational-Wave Signatures of Highly Eccentric Stellar-Mass Binary Black Holes in Galactic Nuclei: Detectability and astrophysical implications

 \subsection{Comparison to an isolated binary}

 Figure \ref{fig10} shows the evolution of the small libration orbit compared to an isolated eccentric binary (without the SMBH).
+We also use the isolated case as a benchmark for the strain calculation which show a smooth modulation on top of the burst at each pericentre passage.
 We test two initial values of the eccentricity: the same as in the small libration case (at the fixed point; dashed blue) and at a lower value closer to the mean around the secular oscillations (dashed green).
-We see that in the isolated cases $\omega$ precesses due to the 1PN term, and a larger eccentricity leads to faster precession, due to the $(1-e_1^2)^-1$ term in the 1PN precession rate.
+We see that in the isolated cases $\omega$ precesses due to the 1PN term, and a larger eccentricity leads to faster precession, due to the $(1-e_1^2)^{-1}$ term in the 1PN precession rate.
 The eccentricity in the isolated case is almost fixed due to lack of perturbations, contrary to the small oscillations in the SMBH case.
 Similar behaviour is evident in $f_{\rm GW}$ (bottom panels) where the GW frequency is varying mostly due to the eccentricity oscillations but remains largely fixed for the isolated binaries.
-The strain polarirsaion looks dense with characteristic timescale of modulation either with the ZLK oscillations (SMBH case) or due to the 1PN precession (isolated cases).
+The strain polarisation looks dense with characteristic timescale of modulation either with the ZLK oscillations (SMBH case) or due to the 1PN precession (isolated cases).
 We also note that indeed the secular timescale is much faster than the 1PN precession, which makes $\epsilon_{\rm GR}$ (Eq. \ref{eps_gr}) small, as expected.

 Besides the 1PN precession timescale and secular ZLK timescale, we also observe additional timescale in the time series.
-First, the strain polarisation is bursty with typical time between burst being the inne period of $P_1 \approx 0.00918\ \rm yr = 3.36\ \rm days$.
+First, the strain polarisation is bursty with typical time between burst being the inner period of $P_1 \approx 0.00918\ \rm yr = 3.36\ \rm days$.
 Small 'sawtooth' oscillations in the eccentricity and $f_{\rm GW}$ are evident on this timescale.
 The eccentricity also oscillates on a longer timescale of $P_2 \approx 0.23\ \rm yr$.
 At every pericentre, the orbital elements change rapidly and the strain increases by several orders of magnitude for a short duration of $\sim r_p/v_p$ due to the large accelerations involved.
 Zooming in on one peak, we see that the arrival times (and also strain amplitudes) are well separated by about 2 hours from each other, which is about $\sim 2.5\%$ of the total orbital period.
 Thus, the different orbits can be well separated from each other.